aerospike/aerospike-client-python/api-changes.md

-# Backwards Incompatible API changes
+# API Changes

 ## Version 3.0.0

-### LDT Removal
+### Additional Features

-Removed LDT (`client#llist`) methods and support.
-Server version 3.14 is the last version of the Aerospike server to support the functionality.
+* Updated to C client `4.3.1`
+* Added a new list increment operation OP_LIST_INCREMENT .
+It can be used to increase an element of a list by a provided amount.
+* Added the option to specify a specific node to run on a scan on, via a new optional nodename parameter.
+* Added the option to specify that Query.results and Query.foreach should not return bins, via a new optional parameter options to both methods.
+* Added aerospike.info_all() to allow sending of an info command to all nodes in the current cluster.
+* Added linearize_read option to read policies.
+Requires Enterprise server >= 4.0.0

 ### Deprecations
-`client#info` has been deprecated.
+* `client#info` has been deprecated.
 In order to send requests to the entire cluster, the new method `client#info_all` should be used.
 In order to send requests to hosts specified in a list, we recommend a  loop invoking multiple calls to aerospike.info_node.
 See below for an example implementation:

 ```python